 Many executives are keen to inspire customers.
-But to actualize great customer experiences, inspiring the organisation may just be as important (from my Marketing Week column).
+But to actualize great customer experiences, inspiring the organisation may just be as important.

 When I’m not speaking at conferences, I sometimes teach masterclasses to help marketers raise their boardroom profile.